Making your option choices in school? Get inspired and pick the future you want

 Hours

-You will usually work 9am to 5pm, Monday to Friday.
-Your hours can sometimes be more irregular and you may work longer days, especially if you are completing a field survey on site or writing a report.
+You'll usually work 9am to 5pm, Monday to Friday.
+Your hours can sometimes be more irregular and you may work longer days, especially if you're completing a field survey on site or writing a report.
 You may have to offer your services around the needs of your client, which may occasionally include working at the weekend.

 Environment

-You will spend some of your time in an office working on a computer.
-You'll also be visiting clients, and when you're carrying out field assessments and site surveys you'll be working out on site.
+You'll spend some of your time in an office working on a computer.
+You'll also visit clients, and when you're carrying out field assessments and site surveys you'll be working out on site.

 Travel